realsvik/GCDcourseproject/README.md

 This repository contains script, code book and readme files, required for Getting and Cleaning Data course project.
-Data set, variables and data transformation is described in detail in Codebook.md
+Data set, variables and data transformation are described in detail in Codebook.md

 Data transformation is done by run_analysis.R help.
 To work properly, script should be called from the folder, where the following files are present: